romaneriksen/IN3110/README.md

 Repository showcasing the mandatory assignements in the class IN3110 – Problem Solving with High-Level Languages.

-The Oblig folders contains a description describing how the assignment is to be solved including the solution to the assignment.
+The assignment folders contains a description describing how the assignment is to be solved including the solution to the assignment.

+## Assignment1
+  - First git repository

+## Assignment2
+  - Implementation of a Array class in python

-## Oblig1
+## Assignment3
-  -
+  - Creating a python package

-## Oblig2
+## Assignment4
+  - Web scraping

-## Oblig3
+## Assignment5
+  - Building a web-based visualization of energy prices in Norway, using the Hva Koster Strømmen API